miguelmarcondesf/activerecord-tenanted/GUIDE.md

     - [x] write to the schema cache dump file
     - [x] make sure we read from the schema cache dump file when untenanted
     - [x] test production eager loading of the schema cache from dump files
-  - [ ] feature to turn off automatic creation/migration
-    - [ ] pay attention to Rails.config.active_record.migration_error when we turn off auto-migrating
-    - [ ] file creation shouldn't be implicit in the sqlite3 adapter, it should be explicit like in the other adapters
-      - see working branch `flavorjones/rails/flavorjones-sqlite3-adapter-explicit-create` for a start here
   - [ ] UntenantedConnectionPool should peek at its stack and if it happened during schema cache load, output a friendly message to let people know what to do
   - [x] concrete class usage, e.g.: `User.current_tenant=` or `User.with_tenant { ... }`
   - [x] make it OK to call `with_tenant("foo") { with_tenant("foo") { ... } }`